ozfortress/ozfortress_docs/docs/rules/global.md

     - VAC bans
 - Be eligible for play under our Out of Region Ping Eligibility clause below in 2.3.

+#### 2.2.1.
+Game Client Eligibility
+On top of [2.2.
+Player Eligibility](/rules/global/#22-player-eligibility), all players playing in ozfortress competitions need to be observing the following requirements:

+- A maximum interpolation value either at the default `0.100ms` that ships with the game or lower.
+Any value above the default interpolation value is considered an exploit.
+See [the prohibited Game Modifications section](/rules/global/#some-examples-of-prohibited-game-modification) for more information.

 ### 2.3.
 Out of Region Play & Ping Eligibility
 ##### Criteria